Please contact the Web administrator with any questions. You may also write to the Web administrator at the address below:

 Like many websites, www.rush.edu uses Google Analytics to gather information about how visitors use the website.
 Users may opt out if they do not want their data to be used by Google Analytics.
 Visit Google to learn how.

-Through activity on the website, users may communicate with the website administrator and other staff members at Rush University Medical Center via email.
+Website users may choose to communicate with the website administrator and other staff members at Rush University Medical Center via email addresses shared on this website.
 Users should be careful when sending email.
 If a user sends an email to a member of the Medical Center staff, that user is authorizing a response via email.
-If a user does not want to receive a return email, he or she may contact Rush University Medical Center by telephone or through a secure form.
+If a user does not want to receive a return email, he or she may contact Rush University Medical Center by telephone rather than sending an email.
+For information on security of communications between Rush University Medical Center and patients, please see the patient privacy information on this site.

 Normal email is not encrypted.
 Because of this, it is possible for unauthorized individuals to intercept emails sent to Rush University Medical Center.
 The Medical Center is responsible for the privacy of messages that we store on our network.
 Rush University Medical Center is not responsible for the privacy of those messages once we have sent them to a website user or a user’s email provider.
 We are also not responsible for the privacy of messages while they are in transit from a user to the Medical Center.